 As a horn soloist Harju has performed more than 50 concerts, among others with FRSO, Helsinki Philharmonic Orchestra, Lahti Sinfonia, Tapiola Sinfonietta, Ostrobotnian Chamber Orchestra, Tallinn Chamber Orchestra, Dala Sinfonietta, Haydn Orchestra Bolzano etc.

-Classical and romantic era repertuar is on his main focus, but Harju is familiar with fresher music too.
-In his repertoire can be found concertos by Wolfgang Plagge, Per-Henrik Nordgren, Oliver Knussen as well as the concertos written for him: Kirmo Lintinen Concertino (2008), Aulis Sallinen's Five female portraits for horn, soprano and orchestra (2013) and Osmo Tapio Räihälä's Horn Concerto (2016).
+Classical and romantic era music is on his main focus, but Harju is familiar with fresher music too.
+In his repertoire can be found concertos by Wolfgang Plagge, Pehr Henrik Nordgren, Oliver Knussen as well as the concertos written for him: Kirmo Lintinen Concertino (2008), Aulis Sallinen's Five female portraits for horn, soprano and orchestra (2013) and Osmo Tapio Räihälä's Horn Concerto (2016).